filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus evm invoke [command options] address calldata

 OPTIONS:
-   --from value   optionally specify the account to use for sending the exec message --value value  optionally specify the value to be sent with the invocation message (default: 0) --help, -h     show help
+   --from                         optionally specify the account to use for sending the exec message (default: "") --value                        optionally specify the value to be sent with the invocation message (default: "0") --help, -h                     show help (default: "false")

 ```

 ### lotus evm stat

 ```
 NAME:
    lotus evm stat - Print eth/filecoin addrs and code cid